cannatag/ldap3/docs/manual/source/features.rst

     * MOCK_SYNC and MOCK_ASYNC strategies to emulate an LDAP server without connecting to a real server.
 Useful for testing your application

-    * SAFE_SYNC: tread safe synchronous strategy (for multi threads programming)
+    * SAFE_SYNC, SAFE_RESTARTABLE: thread safe synchronous strategies (for multi threads programming)

 6. Abstraction Layer: